enupal/docs/docs/enupal-backup/schedule/webhook.md

 6. Copy the Cron Example
 7. Add the two lines copied to your crontab.

+If for some reason you can't add the second cronjob line, we recommend to install the [Async plugin](https://plugins.craftcms.com/async-queue) as will executes the the Backup once is added to the queue.

 ## Alternatives to Cron

 Some hosting companies don’t allow access to cron, but there are websites offering alternative ways of scheduling jobs (free or paid-for).
 Here are some examples: